top of page

 patient advocate

 As a patient advocate, I are committed to providing professional and compassionate support for older adults.
-This can include helping older adults navigate the complex healthcare system and understand medical transactions, having critical discussions about treatment plans and interventions to assess the pros and cons.
+This can include helping older adults navigate the complex healthcare system and understand medical transactions, having critical discussions about treatment plans and interventions to assess the pros and cons, and working with your medical team so that you are always fully informed and understand your options.

 Often, as we age and in our older years, there can be far too many aggressive treatment procedures that, when given in late life do not benefit an older adult.
 Slow medicine can be a more appropriate approach in evaluating how to move forward when a serious and or terminal illness arrives.